You may have noticed that lately, my conversations have been centred around something so many are feeling right now.

 If you are a high achiever and are experiencing one, two, or many of the 12 stages of burnout, you can take any of the actionable steps noted with each in this article.
 But there is much deeper work to be done to bounce back from burnout and reach true burnout recovery.

-One way to get going on that work right now, one decision that you can make today is to show up alongside me and many other burning-out high achievers for my Stress Versus Flow Masterclass
+One way to get going on that work right now, one decision that you can make today is to show up alongside me and many other burning-out high achievers for my Goals and Intentions Masterclass at the end of the month to prepare for the next month, with a quartly focus every season to help you stay on track with creating the life you are capable of.

 You can bounce back from burnout starting now with the right awareness and a few fundamental behavioural changes.
 You read about some of them here today, but I have soooooo much more to share with you—because you really can turn the spiral upwards at any stage of the game.